ulfschneider/ulf.website/content/posts/tool/2020-01-02-active-toc.md

 layout: blank
 title: active-toc
 tags: tools
-subtitle: Highlight the entries of your table of contents while scrolling
+abstract: Highlight the entries of your table of contents while scrolling
 ---

 <style>